SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 - **profile ID**: This depends on your ThingPark account and environment.
 If you are using, for example, the Dev1 ThingPark environment your profile ID will be "dev1-api".
 - **username**: your ThingPark user name
-- **password**: your password
+- **password**: your ThingPark password
 - **application EUI**: This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device.
+There can be only one application EUI for a tenant.

+The profile ID, username and password are used to retrieve an access token to send further requests to the ThingPark platform.
+It is possible to renew the access token by replacing  the account credentials.

 ![Register devices](/guides/users-guide/actility/credentials-new-2.png)